Softhouse/raspberry-cluster/README.md

     Warning  FailedScheduling  <unknown>  default-scheduler  0/3 nodes are available: 3 Insufficient cpu.
     ```

-    The application has a resource requirement to be scheduled on a node and we don't have enough.
+    The application has a resource requirement when being scheduled on a node and we don't have enough resources to run all pods.

     ```sh
     grep resources: -A2 deployment.yaml